 - Explorama Lodge, explorama.com

-- Overseas Travel Adventures, oattravel.com.
-I made this trip with Overseas Travel Adventures, the tour company geared to 50+ year old travelers.
-While I’ve always been an independent traveler, I’m attracted by the emphasis on getting to know the people and culture of a place.
+- Overseas Travel Adventures (OAT), oattravel.com.
+I made part of this trip to Peru with OAT.
+While I’ve always been an independent traveler, I’m attracted by the emphasis on getting to know the people and culture of a place and the lack of a single supplement for solo travelers.
+If you’re interested in learning more, providing this code when you book your trip (#002665715) will get us both a discount.

 - More on our Amazon trip here.